peterpf/beamer-material-theme/README.md

 Then do following:

-- Copy the `example.tex` file from the `theme` folder to the same level as this folder:
+- Copy the `example.tex` file from the `theme` folder to the same level as your root folder:

     ```bash
     .